InteractiveAdvertisingBureau/openrtb/OpenRTB 3.0 BETA.md

 ## Bid Request <a name="bidrequest"></a>

 The following is an example of Layer-3 of a bid request with a single item offered for sale and a single private marketplace deal associated with it.
 Some optional attributes have been omitted for brevity.
+Notice that "spec" and "context" are the interfaces to domain objects specified in AdCOM.
+The "spec" object should have one "placement" object that carries the details of the impression being offered under this item.
+The "context" object can have any of "device", "user", and "regs" and at most one of "site" (shown in the example), "app", or "dooh".

 ```
 {